 With a bit of hack, we get out even if we regret that the format EPUB is not better recognized by the tablet …

 The reading experience is therefore rather good for a tablet.
 But, as always, if your goal is mainly to read books you will necessarily have to turn to an e-reader.

 As this is a touchpad, there are many entertainment possibilities.
 I was able to test video playback on Netflix.

-There, the weakness of the screen is really felt: the contrast is not famous, the colors a little pale and the lack of pixel is felt.
+There, the weakness of the screen is really felt: the contrast is not famous, the colors are a little pale and the lack of pixels is felt.
 I would not choose this tablet for this purpose.

-The only inconvenient is that you are quickly stuffed with only 8 GB of storage.
-Personally, I do not keep applications that I do not use, but in the long term investment in a memory expansion card will not be superfluous (fortunately it’s little expensive).
+The only inconvenience is that you are quickly stuffed with only 8 GB of storage.
+Personally, I do not keep applications that I do not use, but in the long term investment in a memory expansion card will not be superfluous (fortunately it’s a little expensive).